ToF-/Ladder/README.md

 path "foo" ns ⏎
 []
 ```
+*What is the result of `path` if the list contains several pairs having the same word as key ?*

 *For this function to always terminate, what should be true about the list given as second argument?*
 ## 4. Neighbors of neighbors
 What happens if, armed with the functions we have so far, we try to find neighbors of neighbors?
 Let's try.